merendemir/annualPermit/README.md

 - #### Note the following when requesting annual leave with the `/api/v1/annual/permit/request` api:
   - #### If the employee has a pending approval annual permit request, cannot create a new one.
   - #### startDate and endDate must be in the format dd.mm.yyyy
-  - #### endDate can not equals the startDate
+  - #### endDate can not be equal the startDate
-  - #### endDate can not before the startDate
+  - #### endDate can not be earlier than the startDate
-  - #### startDate can not before the today date.
+  - #### startDate can not be earlier than the today.
-  - #### endDate must be before the last day of the annual permit period.
+  - #### endDate must be earlier than the last day of the annual permit period.
-  - #### If the entire date range for which annual permit is requested is a public holiday or weekend, a request not be created.
+  - #### If the requested date range for annual permit is within the public holiday or the weekend, the request can not be created.
-  - #### If the employee has no annual permit available, an error message will be returned including the start date of the next annual permit period.
+  - #### If the employee has no available days for annual permit, an error message will be returned containing the start date of the next annual permit period.
   - #### If the number of days that the employee annual permit requested is greater than the number of available days, an error message containing the number of available days is returned.